hmzgtl16/HNote/core/datastore/README.md

 - **Dagger Hilt:** (Implied by `di/DataStoreModule.kt`) For dependency injection, making DataStore instances easily injectable into other components.

-## How it Works

-1. **Schema Definition:** `.proto` files define the structure of the data to be stored (e.g., `UserPreferences`, `UiThemeConfig`).
-Protobuf then generates corresponding Kotlin/Java classes.
-2. **Serialization:** For Proto DataStore, `UserPreferencesSerializer.kt` (or similar for `UiThemeConfig`) handles the conversion of these generated Protobuf objects to and from byte streams, ensuring efficient storage.
-3. **Data Access:** `PreferencesDataSource.kt` provides methods to interact with the DataStore.
-   These
-   methods typically return Flow<T>, allowing consumers to observe changes to the data in real-time.
-4. **Dependency Injection:** `DataStoreModule.kt` ensures that DataStore instances are properly configured and provided to other parts of the application via Dagger Hilt, promoting loose coupling and testability.

 ## Usage

 Other modules that need to read or write user preferences or UI theme configurations can inject the